 - Climate change

-More specifically, the current food system:
+More specifically, the current food system does the following:

 - Contributes 24% of annual GHG emissions, second only to the energy supply sector (35%).
 Emissions from livestock alone (18-20%) are greater than the entire transportation sector (14%);